 On September 23, 2022, the Company entered into a Heads of Agreement (the "Heads of Agreement") with FF Global and FF Top, pursuant to which the Company agreed to and implemented significant changes to the Board and Company governance.
-Effective as of September 23, 2022, the Company (a) increased the size of the Board from nine to ten; (b) appointed Mr. Adam (Xin) He to fill the vacancy resulting from such increase in the size of the Board until the next annual meeting of stockholders of the Company (the "Annual Meeting"); (c) appointed Mr. He to the Audit Committee and the Nominating and Corporate Governance Committee of the Board; and (d) agreed to not remove Mr. He from either committee prior to the Annual Meeting.
+Effective as of September 23, 2022, the Company (a) increased the size of the Board from nine to ten; (b) appointed Mr. Adam (Xin) He to fill the vacancy resulting from such increase in the size of the Board until the next annual meeting of stockholders of the Company, which was held on April 14, 2023 (the "2023 Annual Meeting"); (c) appointed Mr. He to the Audit Committee and the Nominating and Corporate Governance Committee of the Board; and (d) agreed to not remove Mr. He from either committee prior to the 2023 Annual Meeting.